 Most share markets followed last year’s ‘bull run’ with a heavy setback in March due to the spread of the coronavirus.
 Since then, however, share markets have been trending upwards.
-From 1 January this year to 26 June, major share market declines included the broad US market (S&P500) down 7%, the UK 18%, Germany 9%, Japan 5%, China 2% and India 15%, while the Australian market declined by 12% and the technology-focused US Nasdaq index actually rose 9%.
-Most of the major share markets could potentially rise further over coming months as and when the spread of the coronavirus is wound back.
+From 1 January this year to 28 August, major share market movements have included the broad US market (S&P500) up 9%, the technology-focused US Nasdaq index up an impressive 30% and China up 12%; while market declines have included Germany 2%, Japan 3%, India 4%, Australia 9% and the UK 21%.
+Most major share markets could potentially rise from current levels as and when stronger evidence of recovery emerges.

-Major global government bond markets saw yields reach record lows in March before they began to rise.
-However, massive central bank intervention has since kept yields low.
-The US 10-year Treasury bond yield fell to an historic low of 0.54% on 9 March and was still only 0.64% on 26 June.
-Similarly, the Australian 10-year bond yield fell to an historic low of 0.57% on 8 March but was still only 0.86% by 26 June.
+Major global government bond markets saw yields reach record lows in March.
+Yields then began to rise before central banks intervened to hold rates down in order to lift economic activity.
+The US 10-year Treasury bond yield fell to an historic low of 0.54% on 9 March and was still only 0.72% on 28 August.
+The Australian 10-year bond yield though was 0.57% on 8 March but was 1.02% by 27 August.
 Most bond markets continue to look expensive.

-Fiducian’s diversified funds are currently above benchmark for international shares, around benchmark for domestic shares and for listed property and well underweight for fixed interest sectors, while cash weightings remain well above benchmark.
+Fiducian’s diversified funds are currently above benchmark for international shares, slightly overweight domestic shares, around benchmark for listed property and well underweight fixed interest sectors, while cash weightings remain well above benchmark.

 To download the PDF version, please click here.